 A bicycle repair business can be a reliable source of income for individuals who are passionate about bikes and great with their hands.
 With over 100 million Americans who own bikes, the demand for bike repair services remains higher than ever.
 According to data from the National Household Travel Survey, the number of commuting and leisure trips by bicycle exceeds four billion each year.
 In addition, activities such as competitive cycling, motorbiking, and racing clubs ensure that the need for competent repair professionals will continue to grow.
 However, rapidly changing technology and demographic needs may require potential business owners to plan extensively in order to succeed.
 A look at the most important considerations for starting a bicycle repair business can help give you the best return on your time and investment required to launch your business.

-economics homework help
+homework help with science

 Effective Strategy and Planning